 Padukka Mathika Matha Bhikkhuni Aramaya in Sri Lanka was built fifty years ago and is now quite dilapidated.
 Although the three-fold shrine has been rebuilt, the kutis are no longer usable and Bhikkuni H. Supeshala, one of the winners of the 2006 United Nations Award for Outstanding Women in Buddhism in Southeast Asia, has requested much needed assistance to complete these lodgings.
 There has been one generous donation of $250 so far in 2017.
 Donations totaled $3,250 during 2016.
 Additional funding is needed.
 Please visit our donation page to contribute.

 AfB is frequently called on to help with Bhikkhuni transportation.
+This year we have supported:

 Periodically AfB contributes towards the general support of bhikkhuni monasteries and centers.
 This year we have contributed $130 to the Ayya Khema International Buddhist Meditation Center in Sri Lanka.